BenMinch/MIP/README.md

 ### Inputs
 1. A csv file with a column called Description.
 This can be the output of the first protein description scraper tool.
 This Description can also just be a paragraph or sentence description of a protein you get from any database.

+`python MIP_AI.py -i testout.csv -o AI_out.csv`

+### Outputs
+1. This AI is trained to give you a description of your protein in 4 words or less.
+It will store this in a column called function.
+This program can also take some time (about 5 seconds per protein).

 # Copyright

 MIP Copyright (C) 2023 Benjamin Minch